-The Civil Services (Mains) and Civil Services (Prelims) examination conducted by the Union Public Service Commission (UPSC) accord great importance to the Indian freedom struggle, and the Indian national movement, as is reflected in many of the past question papers.
+The Civil Services (Mains) and Civil Services (Prelims) examination of the IAS Exam conducted by the Union Public Service Commission (UPSC) accord great importance to the Indian freedom struggle, and the Indian national movement, as is reflected in many of the past questions’ papers.

 Here, we briefly outline the two broad theories behind the establishment of the Indian National Congress (INC) and some of the organizations which existed prior to the INC.